 (Foodie Makeover will be hosted by YES933 DJ Hazelle 颖双.
 This was the queue during launch day.)

-Foodie Makeover 美食大翻新 will be up next year February 7th (3rd day of Lunar New Year); I will be the co-host for Episode 1 and will look forward to your support.
+Foodie Makeover 美食大翻新 is up now!
+I will be the co-host for Episode 1 & 2 and will look forward to your support.

 GRUB – Bishan Park

 510 Ang Mo Kio Avenue 1 (Bishan Park 1) Singapore 569983

 Opening Hours: 11am – 10pm (Mon – Fri), 9am – 10pm (Sat – Sun)

 (Click PLAY for video highlights of the Mala Xiang Guo Burger.)